roles and responsibilities

 Well-organised committees have the following features:

 The committee needs to have a good understanding at a strategic level of the work of an organisation.
 This includes an awareness of the vision, values and mission, strategic and operational plans, staffing, funding and finance, monitoring and evaluation relating to an organisation's work.
-The management committee also has a responsibility to present regular reports of the organisation's work to members, funders and stakeholders.
-For example the Charity Commission.

 The role of management committee members is described may vary according to the size and nature of the organisation.
 However, all committee members are individually committing to: